jmservera/miscdemos/web/promptlab_advanced.md

     </li>
 </ul>

-We're diving into an ideation session today, and as Linus Pauling once said:

-Today, we’ll dive into brainstorming and strategic planning for EcoGen Solutions.
-Your tasks will include defining the company’s strengths and weaknesses, identifying opportunities in a growing market, and anticipating potential threats.
-As Linus Pauling once said:

-> *The best way to have a good idea is to have lots of ideas.*

 ![Screenshot showing Copilot on the web.](./img/Copilot%20in%20desktop.png)

 *Note:* If you’re accessing this exercise on a mobile browser, you might encounter a different interface.
 In that case, you may be prompted to log in with your Microsoft account to proceed.

 > **Important:** This exercise builds on foundational prompt engineering concepts.
 If you’re new to prompt engineering, we recommend starting with the [entry-level tutorial](https://jmservera.github.io/miscdemos/prompt-engineering#exercise-1--warmup-with-basic-prompts) to familiarize yourself with the basics before moving on to advanced techniques.

+Next, we’ll dive into brainstorming and strategic planning for EcoGen Solutions.
+Your tasks will include defining the company’s strengths and weaknesses, identifying opportunities in a growing market, and anticipating potential threats.

+We're diving into an ideation session today, and as Linus Pauling once said:

+> *The best way to have a good idea is to have lots of ideas.*

 </div>